 • study the role of ICTs and digital technologies in climate-change adaptation and mitigation;

-• reduce the volume of e-waste and its environmental impacts (including the environmental impact of counterfeit devices);
+• study the methods to reduce the volume of electrical and electronic equipment waste and its impact on the environment (including the environmental impact of counterfeit devices) and propose guidelines;

-• study the transition to a circular economy and implementing circular actions in cities;
+• study the transition to a circular economy and implement circular economy measures in cities;

-• study the role of ICTs and digital technologies to achieve net zero within the ICT sector and other sectors as well as in cities;
+• study the role of ICT and digital technologies in achieving carbon neutrality in the ICT sector and other sectors, as well as in cities;

-• develop methodologies for assessing the environmental impact of ICT and other digital technologies;
+• develop methodologies for assessing the impacts of ICT and other digital technologies on the environment;

-• develop standards and guidelines for using ICTs and other digital technologies in an eco-friendly way and enhancing rare-metal recycling and energy efficiency of ICT, including infrastructures/facilities
+• develop standards and guidelines for the eco-friendly use of ICT and other digital technologies, and forenhancing the recycling of rare metals and the energy efficiency of ICT, including infrastructure/facilities;

-• develop standards, guidelines and metrics/key performance indicators (KPIs) for aligning the environmental performance of the ICT sector and digital technologies with the United Nations Sustainable Development Agenda 2030, the Paris Agreement and the Connect 2030 Agenda;
+• develop standards, guidelines and measurement tools/key performance indicators (KPIs) to ensure that the environmental performance of the ICT and digital technologies sector with the UN 2030 Agenda for Sustainable Development, the Paris Agreement and the Connect 2030 Agenda;

-• develop energy efficiency/performance metrics/KPIs and related measurement methodologies for ICTs and digital technologies, including infrastructures and facilities;
+• develop measurement tools/key performance indicators for energy efficiency/performance and related measurement methods for ICT and digital technologies, as well as infrastructure and facilities;

-• develop tools and guidance on proper, effective and simple communication to reach out to the general public on environmental issues, including EMF, EMC, resistibility, climate-change adaptation and mitigation, etc.;
+• develop tools and guidance on appropriate, effective and simple communication to sensitize the general public to environmental issues, including electromagnetic fields, electromagnetic compatibility, climate change immunity/adaptation and mitigation;

-• study of methodologies for assessing the environmental impact of ICT, in terms of both its own emissions and power usage and the savings created through ICT applications in other industry sectors;
+• study methods for assessing the environmental impact of ICTs, both in terms of the emissions they produce and their power consumption, and in terms of the savings achieved through ICT applications in other sectors of activity;

-• study of power-feeding methodologies that effectively reduce power consumption and resource usage, increase safety and increase global standardization for economic gains;
+• study methodologies to effectively reduce power consumption and resource use in power systems, reinforce safety and improve global standardization to achieve efficiency gains;

-• set up a low-cost sustainable ICT infrastructure to connect the unconnected;
+• build a sustainable, low-cost ICT infrastructure to connect those who are not yet connected;

-• study how to use ICTs to help countries and the ICT sector to adapt and build resilience to the effects of environmental challenges, including climate change;
+• explore how ICTs can be used to support countries and the ICT sector in adapting and building resilience to the impacts of environmental challenges, including climate change;

-• assess the sustainability impact of ICT to promote the Sustainable Development Goals (SDGs);
+• assess the impact of ICTs on sustainable development, to help achieve the Sustainable Development Goals (SDGs);

-• study the protection of ICT networks and equipment from interference, lightning and power faults;
+• study the protection of ICT networks and equipments against from interference, lightning and power failures;

-• develop standards related to the assessment of human exposure to EMF produced by ICT installations and devices;
+• develop standards for the assessment of human exposure to electromagnetic fields generated by ICT installations and devices;

-• develop standards related to safety and implementation aspects related to ICT powering and to powering through networks and sites;
+• develop standards on the safety and implementation aspects of ICT power supply and power supply by networks and sites;

-• develop standards related to components and application references for protection of ICT equipment and the telecommunication network;
+• develop standards on application elements and references for the protection of ICT equipment and the telecommunication network;

-• develop standards related to EMC, particle radiation effects, and assessment of human exposure to EMF produced by ICT installations and devices, including cellular phones, IoT devices and radio base stations;
+• develop standards on electromagnetic compatibility, the effects of particle radiation and the assessment of human exposure to electromagnetic fields produced by ICT installations and devices, including cell phones, IoT devices and radio base stations;

-• develop standards on the reutilization of the existing copper network outside plant and related indoor installations;
+• develop standards for the reuse of existing outdoor metallic network facilities and associated indoor facilities;

-• develop standards to guarantee good reliability and low latency for high-speed network services by providing requirements on resistibility and EMC.
+• develop standards to ensure high reliability and low latency for broadband network services, by defining immunity and electromagnetic compatibility requirements.

-The meetings of Study Group 5 and its working parties/Questions should as far as practicable be collocated with other study groups/working parties/Questions involved in the study of environment, circular economy, energy efficiency and climate change to address the SDGs.
+As much as possible, the meetings of Study Group 5 and its working groups/issues should be held in parallel with those of other study groups/working groups/issues involved in the study of the environment, circular economy, energy efficiency and climate change, from the perspective of the SDGs.

 ...